The Third Eye is developed by a team of educators, documentary filmmakers, storytellers.

 Archana has more than 18 years of work experience in the areas of gender and education.
 In Nirantar, along with steering the organisational projects, her major involvement has been in researching and writing on issues of women’s empowerment and young people’s education and empowerment from a feminist perspective.
 Her engagement on these issues has further been strengthened by the work at the field level with women and girls belonging to marginalised communities.
 She believes in making research accessible to grass roots organisations and, thus, transcreates these into training and learning material for facilitators, field-based activists, and organisations.

 Renuka has a Master’s degree in social work from Delhi University.
 After working as a psychiatric social worker in England she taught at Rajasthan University in the Department of Adult Education.
 In 1976 she started a bi-lingual journal on development issues called How / Kaise.
 During the publication of How she networked extensively with NGOs across the country.
 Jag Sakhi, a 12-part serial on Women and Empowerment was produced by Renuka in collaboration with CENDIT for UNICEF.
 She worked with Action India for over 10 years organizing agricultural labourers and stone quarry workers in Mehrauli, Delhi.
 She has been closely associated with the Mahila Samakhya programme from its inception as a trainer, resource person and evaluator.
-Most recently, she has worked in Kashmir with civil society groups, to build women’s vocational skills through a range of income generation and educational interventions.
+She is a founder member of Nirantar and has been closely associated with the development of Broadsheets for neo literate women, promoting innovations in Continuing Education and in writing of health curriculum for rural educators and learners.
 At present, she is engaged with deepening her understanding of Vedic texts and strengthening engagement of Sanskrit scholars working on these.

 Sarojini has been working on public health and women’s health issues in India for the last three decades.
 She is one of the founders of Sama Resource Group for Women and Health that works at the intersection of public health, human rights and marginalization.
 She is the national co-convenor of Jan Swasthya Abhiyan, and coordinator of Gender Justice Circle of People’s Health Movement Global.
 She has led several studies, fact-findings and advocacy initiatives over the past two decades on health systems, medical and reproductive technologies, conflict and public health, access to medicines & ethics in clinical research, and most recently, on COVID 19 and its impact on the marginalised.
 Currently, she is part of the Expert Committee set up by National Human Rights Commission (NHRC) to assess the impact of C0VID-I9 pandemic on human rights and its future response.